Worship, Liturgy and Preaching TRS4082

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-■ equip students to engage in theological reflection on contemporary understandings of the design, presentation and reception of worship materials;
+■ equip students to engage in theological reflection on contemporary understandings of the design, presentation and reception of worship materials and practices;

-■ research, generate and use resources to assist in the planning and conduct of worship from a range of materials including online sources;
+■ train students to research, generate and use resources to assist in the planning and conduct of worship from a range of materials including online sources;

-■ explore the significance of worship and ritual in relation to the human life cycle;
+■ enable students to reflect on the significance of worship and ritual in relation to the human life cycle;

-■ develop writing, presentation and evaluation skills through active engagement in a worship reflection group lead by an experienced practitioner;
+■ develop advanced writing, presentation and evaluation skills through active engagement in a worship reflection group led by an experienced practitioner;

-■ receive detailed feedback on their own practice as a worship leader.
+■ offer students detailed feedback on their own practice as a preacher/worship leader

 Intended Learning Outcomes of Course

 By the end of this course students will be able to:

 ■ apply a diverse range of theological hermeneutics to the design, presentation and reception of worship material and display advanced reflective skills in evaluating these options in relation to their own practice;